-- The State Board would appoint an Executive Director for a term of two years, beginning May 15 after the first meeting held after new appointments to the Board are made. - The Executive Director would be the chief State elections official.
+- The State Board would appoint an Executive Director for a term of two years, beginning May 15 after the first meeting held after new appointments to the Board are made. - The Executive Director is the chief State elections official.

-Sections 5 and 6 would make various technical and conforming changes.
+Sections 5 and 6 make various technical and conforming changes.

-Section 7 would make a variety of substantive, conforming, and technical changes, including:
+Section 7 makes a variety of substantive, conforming, and technical changes, including:

-- County boards of elections would increase from three to four members.
-Two members would be of the political party with the highest number of registered affiliates and two from the political party with the second highest number of registered affiliates.
-Three members would constitute a quorum, and unless required by law to act unanimously, a majority vote for action of the board would require three of the four members.
-Chairs of the county boards would be selected by the county board at their first meeting in July each year.
-In the odd-numbered year, the chair is to be a member of the political party with the highest number of registered affiliates, and the vice-chair a member of the political party with the 2nd highest number of registered affiliates, and the vice-chair a member of the political party with the highest number of registered affiliates, and the vice-chair a member of the political party with the highest number of registered affiliates. - Six votes of the State Board would be needed to order a new election.
+- County boards of elections increase from three to four members.
+Two members are to be of the political party with the highest number of registered affiliates and two from the political party with the second highest number of registered affiliates.
+Three members constitute a quorum, and unless required by law to act unanimously, a majority vote for action of the board requires three of the four members.
+Chairs of the county boards are selected by the county board at their first meeting in July each year.
+In the odd-numbered year, the chair is to be a member of the political party with the highest number of registered affiliates, and the vice-chair a member of the political party with the 2nd highest number of registered affiliates, and the vice-chair a member of the political party with the highest number of registered affiliates. - The State Board must conclude all campaign finance investigations no later than one year from the date of the start of the investigation, unless the Board has reported an apparent violation to the proper district attorney and additional investigation of the apparent violation is deemed necessary by the Board.